 Zero Harm Campaign

 Zero Harm is a BW organization-wide safety campaign.
-Its goal is to make sure the safety of all employees remains at the forefront of all our shipping operations.
-A dedicated team within BW Fleet Management has organized a number of initiatives from 2014-2016 to further enforce a strong safety culture in a growing family of seafarers and shore based staff.
+Its goal of ensuring the safety of all employees remains at the forefront of all our shipping operations.
+A dedicated team within BW Fleet Management has organized several initiatives from 2014-2016 to further enforce a strong safety culture in a growing family of seafarers and shore based staff.

 - Review and enhance existing risk assessment processes onboard our ships, with a focus on high risk activities such as entering enclosed spaces and working aloft.